Translate

 And rain, fell steadily.

-Through snowdrifts great, through
+Through snowdrifts great, through watery pool,

 He flew with mite and main--